DhavalDalal/fraud-checker-service/README-Actuator.md

    is the value at which 25% of the answers lie below that value, and 75% of the answers lie above that value.

 2. **50th percentile (median)** - The 50th percentile or median is the value in the very middle of a set of measurements.
+The median cuts the data set in half.
+Half of the answers lie below the median and half lie above the median.
 In other words, 50% of measurements are under the median and 50% are over the median.
-Use the median as the "best case" when it comes to performance data, since it only represents what half of your users will experience.
-The median is typically a stable measurement, so it's good for seeing long-term trends.
-However, the median will typically not show short-term trends or anomalies.
+   _The median is typically a stable measurement, so it's good for seeing long-term trends.
+However, the median will typically not show short-term trends or anomalies._  Use the median as the "best case" when it comes to performance data, since it only represents what half of your users will experience.

-3. **75th percentile** - The 75th percentile is the value where 75% of all measurements are under it, and 25% of measurements are over it.
-It is the percentile that Google recommends using when monitoring Web Vitals.
+3. **75th percentile** - Also known as the third, or upper, quartile.
+The 75th percentile is the value where 75% of all measurements are under it, and 25% of measurements are over it.
+It is the percentile that Google recommends using when monitoring web vitals like - time to first byte, render time of the largest image or text block visible in the viewport, relative to when the user first navigated to the page, etc...
+The 75th percentile is a good balance of representing the vast majority of measurements, and not being impacted by outliers.
+   _While not as stable as the median, the 75th percentile is a good choice for seeing medium- to long-term trends._

 4. **95th percentile** - The 95th percentile is the value where 95% of all measurements are under it, and 5% of measurements are over it.
-Use the 95th percentile to encompasses the experience of almost all of your users, with only the most severe outliers excluded.
-This makes it perfect for spotting short-term trends and anomalies.
+Use the 95th percentile to encompasses the experience of almost all of your users, with only the most severe outliers excluded. _This makes it perfect for spotting short-term trends and anomalies.
-   However, the 95th percentile can be volatile, and may not be suitable for plotting long-term trends.
+   However, the 95th percentile can be volatile, and may not be suitable for plotting long-term trends._  Historically, a lot of services are defined as something like "the p95 latency may not exceed 0.25 seconds."
+A way of phrasing this same requirement so that we do get an accurate number of how close we are to violating our service level is "the proportion of requests in which latency exceeds 0.25 seconds must be less than 5 percent."
+Instead of approximating the p95 and seeing if it’s below or above 0.25 seconds, we precisely define the percentage of requests exceeding 0.25 seconds.

 5. **Average (arithmetic mean)** - The average is calculated by adding every measurement together, and then dividing it by the number of measurements.
 One important and slightly confusing thing about the average